Ed Tech, STEM

 I decided to revisit some of the hundreds (thousands?) of cards in my basement and was reminded of some of the sophisticated vocabulary.
 For example, on one card, the Blastoise Pokémon is capable of an “Enraged Linear Attack” that “does 10 damage for each damage counter on Blastoise.”
 The language can be very technical, but players need to master it in order to play the game, so they find ways to learn.
 With the popularity of the new game, I think the old cards could enjoy a resurgence.
 Teachers could take advantage of the Pokémon phenomenon and employ them in the classroom if they are unable to have students play the virtual reality game.
 What do the words “enraged” and “linear” mean?
 Why are they good words to describe this attack?
 If Blastoise had 3 damage counters on it, how much damage would this attack cause?
 Why is Blastoise a good name for this Pokémon?

-The game also provides interesting jumping off points to think about some science concepts.
+The game also provides interesting jumping-off points to think about some science concepts.
 Pokémon are divided into “types” which bear some resemblance to species.
 They also evolve and some are nocturnal.
-It might be an idea to discuss how accurately the words are used in the game if a class is studying some related content.
-In the game, Pokémon evolve when they are fed enough candy so it is not a scientifically correct use of the word.
-Nocturnal Pokémon on the other hand, are more likely to be found at night.
+If a class is studying some related content, it might be an idea to discuss how accurately the words in the game are used.
+Pokémon “evolve” when they are fed enough candy, so it is not a scientifically correct use of the word.
+On the other hand, nocturnal Pokémon are more likely to be found at night.
 If students are playing the game, they may internalize misconceptions about terms such as species, evolution, and nocturnal so it would be important to point out the similarities and differences in usage.
 A Venn Diagram may be helpful to compare the Pokémon versus scientific use of these words.

 One of the concerns I had about the game was its use of cellular data so I asked my son to do some investigating by monitoring his data usage.
 Of course, this will vary depending on gameplay and the device, but even in an intense gameplay situation in downtown Toronto, with a high density of Pokéstops and Pokémon, the game used less than 10 MB of data per hour.
 Our family shares 10 GB of data per month across all our mobile devices so Alex and I discussed how much this costs and what would be reasonable to use on the game.
 We also took the opportunity to talk about where that data could be used and the costs of international roaming.
 We were able to play at some of our holiday stops, but not all because our data can only be accessed across Canada.
 In the end, it was a good financial literacy lesson.